nestauk/flow-temp-toolkit/src/principles/3-make-the-changes.md

 patterns:
   - slug: define-the-type-of-boiler-controls
     title: Define the type of boiler controls
-    description: Check what type of controls the households boiler has
+    description: "Householders want specific and clear advice, the first step to providing this is identifying the type of controls on the boiler. "
     body: >
       <ul>
         <li>